Campus lunch on the Stetson Green

 • Introduce employees to office culture and logistics (ex. on Fridays we wear green, any departmental recognitions/awards, the shredding company picks up weekly on Tuesdays, how the office might celebrate achievements, birthdays, holidays, Hatterversaries, etc.)

-• Schedule a 90-day review with their supervisor for two weeks prior to their 90th day.
-Schedule time for employee three weeks prior to 90th day for them to complete the Employee Feedback portion of the Performance Appraisal Form, which can be found on their MyStetson >Performance Appraisal Tile.
+• Schedule a 90-day review.
+The manager should schedule time for the employee to complete the Employee Feedback portion of the Performance Appraisal Form, which can be found on their MyStetson > Performance Appraisal Tile.
+These will populate as tasks in NeoEd Onboarding closer to the employee's 90th day.

 We are here to help!